webdriverio/webdriverio/README.md

 });
 ```

-See more examples with other libraries in the [here](https://github.com/Camme/webdriverjs/tree/master/examples).
+See more examples with other libraries in the [example directory](https://github.com/Camme/webdriverjs/tree/master/examples).

 ### Extending
 If you want to extend with your own set of commands there is a method called addCommand: